White fillings or porcelain: which one to choose?

 Porcelain restorations, whether inlays, onlays or crowns, have several advantages, among which we find:

-· Excellent strength and durability properties, so there is a lower risk to the fracture in relation to composite fillings.
+Excellent strength and durability properties, so there is a lower risk to fracture the restoration in relation to composite fillings.

-· Can be used in extensive restorations, where caries lesion left little healthy tooth tissue.
+Can be used in extensive restorations, where the decay lesion left little healthy tooth tissue.